keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 29：Temperature and Humidity Meter .md

 ![](/media/34bafe8113e2db36c8f0c8492b835474.png)

 **Temperature and Humidity Sensor:** It is a temperature and humidity composite sensor with calibrated digital signal output.
 Its accuracy humidity is ±5%RH, temperature is ±2℃.
 Range humidity is 20 to 90%RH, and temperature is 0 to 50℃.
 The temperature and humidity sensor applies dedicated digital module acquisition technology and temperature and humidity sensing technology to ensure extremely high reliability and excellent long-term stability of the product.
-The temperature and humidity sensor includes a resistive-type humidity measurement and an NTC temperature measurement component, which is very suitable for temperature and humidity measurement applications where accuracy and real-time performance are not required.

-The operating voltage is in the range of 3.3V to 5.5V.
+It includes a resistive-type humidity measurement and an NTC temperature measurement component, which is very suitable for temperature and humidity measurement applications where accuracy and real-time performance are not required.The operating voltage is in the range of 3.3V to 5.5V.

 XHT11 has three pins, which are VCC, GND, and S. S is the pin for data output, using serial communication.

 **Single bus format definition:**